Sterilizer Technology Affects the Overall Energy Efficiency of Palm Oil Mills

 Sterilisation at the low temperature comes with the ensuing advantage of low oil loss along with the empty fruit bunches (EFB) and steriliser condensate, improving process performance.
 The bleachability of the production oil is also improved through a proper air-release prior to sterilization, shortest possible sterilizing time and lowest possible process temperature.

-Vertical sterilizers are available in several variations where fruit bunches are placed directly into a vertical vessel without steel cages.
-They operate at 4 bar abs steam pressure in single-peak, double-peak or triple-peak cycles as batch process.
+Vertical sterilizers are available in several variations where fresh fruit bunches are placed directly into a tall vertical vessel without steel cages.
+They operate at 4 bar abs steam pressure in triple-peak cycles as batch process.
 The vertical sterilizer is considered for use in palm oil mills where space saving is important.

 However, due to considerable stacking height and resulting fruit bunch compression in the vertical vessel, air removal and condensate drainage from the fruit bunch stack is restricted and this impedes heat penetration.
 The design requires higher steam pressure with multiple-peak cycles and a longer sterilization time for effective heat treatment of the fruit bunches resulting in higher steam consumption.